-Their spiritual path revolves around the sacred use of the Iboga root.
-For centuries, followers of Bwiti tradition have used Iboga in healing ceremonies and spiritual rituals for self-discovery, personal development, physical healing, connection to nature,direct communication with spirits and ancestors and in giving thanks for the gift of life.
+Their spiritual path revolves around the sacred use of the Iboga root, an agent for advancing ones consciousness and personal growth at an incredibly rapid rate.
+For centuries, followers of Bwiti tradition have used Iboga in healing ceremonies and spiritual rituals for self-discovery, personal development, physical healing, connection to nature, direct communication with spirits and ancestors and in giving thanks for the gift of life.
+One of the meanings of the word “Bwiti” is “Emancipation”, indicating a freeing of old ways, beliefs and systems.

 The Bwiti use Iboga as a tool, to connect to spirit and to innate truth.
 The medicine uncovers and accesses this truth that lies within each of us.